North West Football Union

-The North West Football Union (NWFU) was an Australian rules football competition which ran from 1910 to 1986.
-In its time it was one of the three main leagues in Tasmania, with the Tasmanian Football League and Northern Tasmanian Football Association representing the rest of the state.
+The North West Football Union (NWFU) was an Australian rules football competition which ran from 1910 to 1986 on the north-western coast of Tasmania.
+In its time it was one of the three main leagues in Tasmania, with the Tasmanian Football League in Hobart and Northern Tasmanian Football Association in Launceston representing the rest of the state.
 Burnie, Latrobe and Ulverstone were the most successful clubs with 12 premierships each.

+Prior to 1922 the Union was restricted to the Devonport, Latrobe and Ulverstone municipalities.
+From 1922 Burnie, Penguin and Yeoman were admitted.
+Wynyard replaced Yeoman in 1925.